Death on display: UK show investigates inevitable

 LONDON Celebrating death is an odd concept for an exhibition, but a new show in London on the topic that many people would rather avoid is at times beautiful, macabre, harrowing, comforting and funny.

-"Death: A Self-Portrait" opens at the Wellcome Collection, which specialises in scientific and medical themes, on Thursday and runs until February 24 next year.
+"Death: A Self-Portrait" opens at the Wellcome Collection, which specializes in scientific and medical themes, on Thursday and runs until February 24 next year.

 He has around 2,000 items in total, most of them in storage, and would love to display the collection around the world to help people come to terms with their ultimate fate.